RELATES TO: KRS 314.011, 314.025, 314.026, 314.027

 (2) Written notification of demand for repayment shall be sent by the board to the scholarship recipient's last known address and shall be effective upon mailing.

-(a) The board may agree, in its sole discretion, to accept repayment in installments in accordance with a schedule established by the board.
+(a) The board may agree to accept repayment in installments in accordance with a schedule established by the board.

 (b) Payments shall first be applied to interest and then to principal on the earliest unpaid contracts.

 (3) Repayment may be deferred in the case of disability, major illness, or accident that prevents a recipient from completing a program of nursing or being employed as a nurse in Kentucky.